William F. Aldrich

-William Farrington Aldrich (March 11, 1853 – October 30, 1925) was an American politician and a U.S. Representative from Alabama.
+William Farrington Aldrich (March 11, 1853 – October 30, 1925) was an American businessman and politician who served three non-consecutive stints as a U.S. Representative from Alabama around the turn of the 20th century.

 He was brother of Truman Heminway Aldrich and great-great-grandfather of William J. Edwards.

+He was the last Republican that Alabama sent to congress until 1965, part of the Jim Crow era dominance of the south by the Democratic Party.

 Biography

-Aldrich was born in Palmyra, New York on March 11, 1853, he was the son of William Farrington and Louisa Maria (Klapp) Aldrich.
-He attended public schools, and moved with his father to New York City in 1865, where he attended several schools and graduated from Warren's Military Academy in Poughkeepsie, New York, in 1873.
+One of four siblings, William Aldrich was born in Palmyra, New York on March 11, 1853, he was the son of William Farrington and Louisa Maria (Klapp) Aldrich.

+He attended public schools, and moved with his father to New York City in 1865, where he attended several schools and graduated from Warren's Military Academy in Poughkeepsie, New York, in 1873 after studying civil engineering.
 Aldrich moved to Alabama in 1874.

-He leased the coal mines in Aldrich from his brother Truman, who was prospecting for new coal seams in the area.
+He leased the coal mines in Aldrich, Alabama from his brother Truman, who was prospecting for new coal seams in the area.
+The brothers became extremely successful and gained great wealth and prominence in the Alabama business community.

 He was married on April 16, 1889, to writer and editor Josephine Cables, who died in 1917.
 He married Fannie Spire on July 15, 1920.

-Career
+Congress

+William Aldrich served as postmaster of the town that would bear his family name.